SoraNav: Adaptive UAV Task-Centric Navigation via Zeroshot VLM Reasoning: Results and Evaluations

-We designed experiments to quantitatively evaluate the contribution of each component in SoraNav and to validate its scalability from simulation to real-world deployment.
-Specifically, the evaluations are organized along four complementary objectives: (1) analyzing how MVA enhances spatial reasoning from single-image interpretation; (2) assessing the short- and long-horizon navigation performance enabled by ADM; (3) examining the generalizability across different VLMs; and (4) verifying the overall system performance through real-world deployment on a real UAV.
+We conducted experiments to assess each SoraNav component and validate its sim-to-real transfer, organized along four complementary objectives: (1) how MVA enhances spatial reasoning from single-image interpretation; (2) how ADM affects the short- and long-horizon navigation performance; (3) generalizability across different VLMs; and (4) overall system performance through real-world deployment on a real UAV.